 I was working as a security guard and got talking to a female dog trainer at an event.
 I’ve always been interested in dogs and asked her about how you could get started in the business.
 She suggested I volunteer with a dog charity, which I did, at Battersea, one morning a week for three years.

 When did you decide to make it your job?

-A. I looked forward to my morning volunteering and realised that it just wasn’t enough.
+I looked forward to my volunteering so much and realised that it just wasn’t enough.
 I wanted a dog fix more often.
 When I was with the dogs it made me feel happier and calmer – I just loved it.
-I’ve suffered with depression and it can make you withdraw into yourself but dogs help to bring you back into the world.
-For instance I would previously avoid parks because they were full of people having fun and it would have made me feel isolated – but with a dog it’s not even something you think about.
+I’ve suffered with depression in the past and it can make you withdraw into yourself, but dogs help to bring you back into the world.
+For instance I would previously avoid parks because they were full of people having fun and I would feel isolated.
+With a dog for company I am confident and free to go anywhere I want to.

-A. Yes I wanted more of a relationship with the dogs and felt that I could get this with a smaller, regular number of clients of my own.
+Yes I wanted more of a relationship with the dogs and felt that I could get this with a smaller, regular number of my own clients.
 The only way to do it was to take the plunge and go it alone.
-I’d toyed with the idea for a while so when it came to it I already had the name; I sorted out the insurance, printed some business cards and hey presto.
-Now all I needed was some dogs.
+I’d toyed with the idea for a while so when it came to it I already had the name.
+I sorted out the insurance, printed some business cards and all I needed were some dogs.

-I wanted to find local clients so that I could manage the dogs on my own and also be able to team up dogs with similar natures etc. I started slowly but I’ve become quite good at handing out my business card to anyone I come across with a nice natured dog.
-Dog walking is very sociable is so its easy to strike up conversations in parks, cafes or even passing in the street so I just told everyone I was available if they needed me.
-Now I am established there’s word-of-mouth too and nothing is better than a recommendation.
+I wanted to find local clients so that I could manage the dogs on my own and be able to team up dogs with similar natures etc. I started slowly but I’ve become quite good at handing out my business card to anyone I come across with a nice natured dog.
+Dog walking is very sociable is so it’s easy to strike up conversations in parks, cafes or even passing in the street.
+I just told everyone I was available if they needed me.
+Now that I’m established there’s word-of-mouth too and nothing is better than a recommendation.
 Oh and there’s the facebook page which I like to fill with lots of dog training and behavioural finds.